mrsequeira/affiliates-jekyll-theme/about.md

 ## DevOps Engineer  - Jumia Services
 > December 2018-Present, Porto - Portugal

-<details><summary>  <b> More details</b> </summary>
+<details><summary>More details</summary>
 <p>

 Development & automation of product build and delivery, maintenance & operations tasks and testing.
-Build reliable, high-performance, auto scaled and fault tolerant software by using tools to provide configuration management, IaaC, CI/CD and monitorization for Jumia services applications.
+Build reliable, high-performance, auto scaled and fault tolerant software by using tools to provide configuration management, IaaC, CI/CD and monitorizati  on for Jumia services applications.

 Roles:
 * Design, implement and maintenance of systems used by a variety of application using different tech stacks.